-- c) In the event the single specified service meter registers a flow of excess electric energy out of the metering point in an amount greater than 100 kilowatt-hours during any clock-hour in the Billing Period, the volume of excess electric energy incorporated into the aggregated service meter register calculation for the Billing Period shall be 100 kilowatt-hours for that clock-hour, rather than a greater amount. - d) Any bill credit derived from the aggregated flow of excess electric energy received from the Eligible Member during a Billing Period shall be applied to: (a) all charges associated with electric energy delivered to the member during the same Billing Period, including delivered energy charges, demand charges, power adjustment charges, taxes and fees, and (b) other charges applied to the Eligible Member under any Cooperative policies, Bylaws, rules, regulations, or rates, that are not based on a unitized charge per kilowatt-hour, including, but not limited to basic service charges, lighting charges and facility charges.
-If after application of bill credits the Eligible Member's monthly billing statement reflects a net negative monetary balance, such negative balance may be carried forward until used during future billing periods or until the end of the Annual Period, whichever comes first.
+- c) In the event the single specified service meter registers a flow of excess electric energy out of the metering point in an amount greater than 100 kilowatt-hours during any clock-hour in the Billing Period, the volume of excess electric energy incorporated into the aggregated service meter register calculation for the Billing Period shall be 100 kilowatt-hours for that clock-hour, rather than a greater amount. - d) Any bill credit derived from the aggregated flow of excess electric energy received from the Eligible Member during a Billing Period shall be applied to: (a) all charges associated with electric energy delivered to the member during the same Billing Period, including delivered energy charges, demand charges, power cost adjustment charges, taxes and fees, and (b) other charges applied to the Eligible Member under any Cooperative policies, Bylaws, rules, regulations, or rates, that are not based on a unitized charge per kilowatt-hour, including, but not limited to basic service charges, lighting charges and facility charges.
+If after application of bill credits the Eligible Member's monthly billing statement reflects a net negative monetary balance, such negative balance may be carried forward until used during future billing periods or until the end of the Annual Period, whichever comes first. - e) At the end of the Annual Period in which electric service is supplied by means of Net Billing, or in the event that the Eligible Member terminates service with the cooperative during an Annual Period, any net negative monetary balance in the Eligible Member's account shall be liquidated to the Eligible Member. - 4) Any upgrades or modifications to the installed Small DG facility which cause the total combined Nameplate Rating for such resource(s) at the single specified service metering point to be more than 100 kilowatts shall disqualify the member as an Eligible Member for Net Billing under this policy. - 5) All renewable energy credits, greenhouse gas emission credits and renewable energy attributes related to any electricity produced by the Eligible Member's Small DG facility shall be treated as owned by the Eligible Member.

-- e) At the end of the Annual Period in which electric service is supplied by means of Net Billing, or in the event that the Eligible Member terminates service with the cooperative during an Annual Period, any net negative monetary balance in the Eligible Member's account shall be liquidated to the Eligible Member. - 4) Any upgrades or modifications to the installed Small DG facility which cause the total combined Nameplate Rating for such resource(s) at the single specified service metering point to be more than 100 kilowatts shall disqualify the member as an Eligible Member for Net Billing under this policy. - 5) Any actual energy consumption revision experienced by the Eligible Member over the most recent 12-month period which cause the total combined Nameplate Rating for such resource(s) to offset more than 110% of the member's actual load over the same 12-month period shall disqualify the member as an Eligible Member for Net Billing under this policy. - 6) All renewable energy credits, greenhouse gas emission credits and renewable energy attributes related to any electricity produced by the Eligible Member's Small DG facility shall be treated as owned by the Eligible Member. - 7) The cooperative shall make available Net Billing to Eligible Members until December 31, 2024, unless terminated earlier due to actions taken by PPI.
-On or before December 31, 2023, the cooperative shall review this policy and associated rate Rider(s) to decide whether to extend, modify, or allow the Net Billing settlement mechanism to expire. - 8) This policy is subject to all federal, state and local laws, Menard Electric Cooperative's Articles of Incorporation, By-Laws and existing policies and the terms and conditions of the cooperative's existing wholesale power contract with PPI and loan agreements.
+- 6) The cooperative shall make available Net Billing to Eligible Members until December 31, 2030, unless terminated earlier due to actions taken by PPI.
+On or before December 31, 2029, the Cooperative shall review this policy and associated rate Rider(s) to decide whether to extend, modify, or allow the Net Billing settlement mechanism to expire. - 7) This policy is subject to all federal, state and local laws, Menard Electric Cooperative's Articles of Incorporation, By-Laws and existing policies and the terms and conditions of the cooperative's existing wholesale power contract with PPI and loan agreements.
 To the extent any provision of this policy conflicts with those obligations, those provisions of this policy are deemed null and void.

-APPROVED BY BOARD OF DIRECTORS 03-23-2021

 APPROVED BY BOARD OF DIRECTORS 04-25-2023 (Effective July 1, 2023)

-APPROVED BY BOARD OF DIRECTORS 08-22-2023
+APPROVED BY BOARD OF DIRECTORS 11-26-2024 (Effective January 1, 2025)